What is Nit?

 - Painless static types: static typing should help programmers

-- Efficient development, efficient execution, efficient evolution.
+- Efficient development, efficient execution, efficient evolution

-Nit will help you to write bug-free programms
+Nit will help you write bug-free programs

 - Strong static typing